ryusei10best/openai-realtime-api/README.md

 - Pay
     - Smarter models (o3, o3-mini)
     - Realtime voice mode
+    - Upload and manage reference files

 ________________________________________________

 ### An AI Buddy for intuitive analysts.

 #### AI buddies
-1) An AI product for **product managers** to help them ideate and plan product development with an AI buddy.
+1. An AI product for **product managers** to help them ideate and plan product development with an AI buddy.
 The product manager would be the creative one who makes the final decisions and the AI buddy is there to help bounce ideas, direct the brainstorming sessions, and generate diagrams/drawings to provide new creative options for the product managers.
     -
-2) An AI product for **political analysts** to help them analyze with an AI buddy.
+2. An AI product for **political analysts** to help them analyze with an AI buddy.

 #### This is for INFJs who:
 - Product managers